APLA-Toolbox/pymapf/README.md

-# pymapf
+# Cooperative A*
-A Python tool for Multi-Agent Pathfinding (Cooperative A*)
+A Python library for Cooperative A*